adam4130/reversible-random-number-generators/README.md

 distributions.
 The default underlying engine is the [PCG](https://www.pcg-random.org/index.html) family of random number generators.
 The PCG generators use an LCG to update their internal state.
 This makes them an ideal candidate for building a reversible generator.
-Futhermore, they are statistically strong (passing TestU01 BigCrush) and very fast.
+Furthermore, they are statistically strong (passing TestU01 BigCrush) and very fast.
 We also provide two alternative reversible PRNG engines, the Mersenne Twister and a hashing engine with SHA256.
 However, the Mersenne Twister has failures within BigCrush,